krystal/uninterruptible/README.md

 # Uninterruptible

-Uninterruptible gives you zero downtime restarts for your TCP servers with nearly zero effort.
+Uninterruptible gives you zero downtime restarts for your socket servers with nearly zero effort.
 Sounds good?
-Read on...
+Read on.

 Small socket servers are great, sometimes you need a quick and efficient way of moving data between servers (or even processes on the same machine).
 Restarting these processes can be a bit hairy though, you either need to build your